Protofall/Crayon-Game-Framework/Crayon/README.md

 `qmake`
 `make`

-Copy the executables for texconv and cdi4dc into a directory whose path is listed in the ~.profile file (Or add you own directory path)
+Copy the executables for texconv and cdi4dc into a directory whose path is listed in the ~/.profile file (Or add you own directory path)

 **CHECK** Do we also require the `convert` command?